 Statistically, an electric car fire is not more common than a traditional car fire.
 Tesla even goes as far to say that electric cars are less prone to fires.
 At the time of their calculations, Tesla claimed they had 7.5 billion miles driven with only 40 fires reported.
 That’s five fires every billion compared to the traditional car average of 55 per billion miles driven.

 This could be the cause of Tesla’s fire prevention measures.
-The underbody and structure is suited to withhold extreme impact.
+The under-body and structure is suited to withhold extreme impact.
 Each of the 16 battery modules are individually placed in between firewalls.
 Vents are in place to direct hot airflow and flames towards the ground rather than into the rest of the vehicle, so a major fire is not formed every time a Tesla crashes.
 Lithium-ion batteries are also found in your phone with minimal protection.
 If you bend your iPhone, a fire will most likely form as well.

-The media makes it seem like Tesla crashes happen fairly often by reporting on them almost every time one occurs while ignoring other manufacturers’ crashes.
+The mainstream media makes it seem like Tesla crashes happen fairly often by reporting on them almost every time one occurs while ignoring all other manufacturers’ crashes.
 The fact is, Tesla’s claim of having one of the safest cars on the road isn’t statistically impossible.

 According to the NHTSA (National Highway Traffic Safety Association), there is one accident for every 492,000 miles driven in the United States.

 Since Q3 ’18, Tesla has been releasing a quarterly safety report in which they outline their accident rates both with and without Autopilot.
 The Q2 ’19 report showed one accident every 3.27 million miles with Autopilot and active safety features engaged and one every 1.41 million without.
 While Tesla Autopilot failures and accidents are proven to happen, according to the company’s own publicly made data, it significantly reduces the rate at which Tesla crashes occur.